slarmoo/.github/profile/webServices/dataServices/dataServices.md

 # Data services

 Web applications commonly need to store application and user data persistently.
 The data can be many things, but it is usually a representation of complex interrelated objects.
-This includes this like a user profile, organizational structure, game play information, usage history, billing information, peer relationship, library catalog, and so forth.
+This includes things like a user profile, organizational structure, game play information, usage history, billing information, peer relationship, library catalog, and so forth.

 ![Data service](dataService.jpg)